devilwz/girl/readme.txt

-git is a veresion control system git is free software
+git is a distribute veresion control system git is free software